 Where to start building your network

 Start by listing your natural networks of contacts:

-Ask yourself, "Who do I know?," and add anyone who comes to mind to the list.
+Ask yourself, "Who do I know?"
+Add anyone who comes to mind to the list.

 Let them know your interests and aspirations

-If you have only vague notions of what you would like to do, use your acquaintances as resources to help you discover your interests and desires.
-Ask them what they do, how they got interested in it, what they like most and dislike about their line of work.
+If you have only vague notions of what you'd like to do, use your acquaintances as resources to help you discover your interests and desires.
+Ask them what they do, how they got interested in it, what they most like and dislike about their line of work.
 You can even ask friends what they see as your strengths.
 Although you should not rely solely on contacts to determine a direction, your friends and acquaintances may help you discover one.
-You should be also using other tools simultaneously to assess your interests and skills such as the Strong Interest Inventory or the Myers-Briggs Type Indicator.
+Use other tools simultaneously to assess your interests and skills, such as the Strong Interest Inventory or the Myers-Briggs Type Indicator.
 Both of these assessments are available in Career and Employment Services, Howarth 101.